luiz158/spring-labs/lab10/readme.md

 Instructions
 --

+You can run this application using maven jetty plugin command: maven jetty:run

  1. Add validation ([Spring][1], [JSR-303][2])  for PurchaseForm object in PaybackController.
 Add [error fields][8] on fields inputs in new.jsp view

  2. [Handle][3] RuntimeException in PaybackController - make it return HttpStatus.I_AM_A_TEAPOT (418) and string "Tea, Earl Grey, Hot"